iree-org/iree/docs/GetStarted/generic_vulkan_env_setup.md

 ### Useful environment variables

-There are a few environmet variables that can alter the default Vulkan loader behavior and print verbose information, notably:
+There are a few environment variables that can alter the default Vulkan loader behavior and print verbose information, notably:

 *   `VK_LOADER_DEBUG`: enable loader debug messages.
 Setting it to `all` will